An ode to my Uncle Bob on what would have been his 78th birthday

 Bob had the best job in the world and I wanted to be him.
-He drove a Mobile Oil gas delivery truck.
+He drove a Mobil Oil gas delivery truck.
 On those hot, sticky summer nights, after he’d worked all day, he changed from his dirty blue coveralls to his softball uniform.
 Bob played softball for Dunkin Donuts.
 I’m sure he’d have played for the Detroit Tigers, if they had known how to find him.
 We didn’t have cell phones or the Internet back then.

 When I was 12, Bob died suddenly of a heart attack.
 I’d lost my hero

 I swear, until I was in my late-twenties, whether I was playing baseball, or hockey, or running a marathon, I’d see him.
 He was always in the crowd cheering for me to keep trying, to keep my chin up, to do my best.
 He was never there after the game ended, or when I crossed the finish line, only during the events.
 Quite frankly, I’ve always thought it a little weird that Bob never stuck around after events.
 Still, since he’d passed away years earlier, I was always thankful he came to watch nonetheless.

 We are all the sum of our life’s experiences, of the people who have helped shape us